 Monetary supply expansion slowed down since June 2004.
-In November 2005, M1B and M2 growth from last year recorded 5.4% and 6.1%, respectively.
+M1B and M2 growth decelerated to 5.4% and 6.3%, respectively, in October from a year ago, mainly due to net foreign capital outflows and overseas remittances by local residents .

 Daily average, % change over a year